Qumulo/docs/nfs4-enabling-using.md

 ---

 # Enabling and Using NFSv4 on a Qumulo Cluster
 Qumulo Core 4.3.0 (and higher) supports Network File System version 4 (NFSv4).
 This section explains how you can configure your cluster for a supported export configuration and enable or disable NFSv4 on your cluster.
-It also provides detail about supported and unsupported features and NFSv4 minor versions.
+It also provides detail about supported and unsupported features.

+**Important:** Currently, Qumulo Core supports only NFSv4.1.
+Mounting with version 4.0 or 4.2 isn't supported.

 ## Configuring and Using Exports for NFSv4
 Qumulo's NFS exports can present a view of your cluster over NFS that might differ from the contents of the underlying filesystem.
 You can mark NFS exports as read-only, restricted (to allow access only from certain IP adresses), or configure specific user mappings.
 For more information, see [Create an NFS Export](https://care.qumulo.com/hc/en-us/articles/360000723928-Create-an-NFS-Export) in Qumulo Care.